 The beach is less crowded in the morning and late afternoon.

-The most famed and photographed beach in all Croatia, Zlatni Rat, located o the island of Brac, is a cone-shaped beach made of such fine stones they almost feel like a sand.
-Due to its shape, this beach takes winds only on one side, while the sea on the other side remains calm.
+The most famed and photographed beach in all Croatia, Zlatni Rat, located o the island of Brac, is a cone-shaped beach made of such fine stones that they almost feel like a sand.
+Due to its shape, this beach always takes winds only on one side at a time, while the sea on the other side remains calm.

-At the Zlatni Rat beach you'll find all necessary facilities, from showers, and changing cabins, to chill out bars, and a restaurant.
+At the Zlatni Rat beach, you'll find all the necessary facilities, from showers, and changing cabins, to chill-out bars, and restaurants.

-While this is the most popular beach in Brac, other Brac Croatia beaches are as nice.
+While this is the most popular beach in Brac, other beaches on the island are as nice.
 Below we list few others.

 Just 6 km west of Bol, you'll find a small village of Murvica.
-Many people in search of a quieter beach than ones found in Bol, head to beaches below Murvica.
+Many people in search of quieter beaches than ones found in Bol, head to beaches below Murvica.

 Lovrecina Beach Brac

-The only true sandy beach on the island of Brac, the Lovrečina beach is located at the north side of the island.
+The only true sandy beach on the island of Brac, the Lovrečina beach is located on the north side of the island.
 The beach is set in a small bay, of the same name, and it's off the beaten path.
-There is just one house to rent at the beach, and remains of the old pre-Christian church.
+There is just one house to rent at the beach and remains of the old pre-Christian church.

 Sv.
 Nedilja Hvar